l-zeuch/yag-nord/README.md

 excellent support for injecting your own CSS via `userContent.css`.

-If you would like to report other working browsers, please submit a pull request will installation instructions amended under the Installation section.
+If you would like to report other working browsers, please submit a pull request with installation instructions amended under the Installation section.

 ## Installation